PredatorK9/pytorch-pix2pix/README.md

 # Pytorch-Pix2Pix

-Implementation of Pix2Pix generative model <3
+Implementation of Pix2Pix generative model :heart:

 This repo contains code to train the models based on [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004)